-The Chinese-led initiative is seen as a huge coup for Peking in extending its influence, as it solidifies its broader regional geopolitical ambitions and complements the Belt and Road Initiative, a global infrastructure development strategy adopted by the Red Mandarins in 2013 to invest in nearly 70 countries and international organizations.
+The Chinese-led initiative is seen as a huge coup for Peking in extending its influence, as it solidifies its broader regional geopolitical ambitions and complements the Belt and Road Initiative (BRI), an ambitious global infrastructure development strategy adopted by the Red Mandarins in 2013 to invest in nearly 70 countries and international organizations.

 The convened leaders need to get their flagging economies back on track amid the coronavirus pandemic, hoping to mitigate its crippling economic costs.

 While Indonesia recently tumbled into its first recession in two decades, the Philippine’s GDP shrunk by 11.5% in the latest quarter.
 Malaysia’s economy is projected to contract by 3.1% this year.